Access Free Nevada Public Records: Find Information on Anyone

 Nevada Municipal Courts: These courts handle matters involving traffic and criminal ordinance infractions that occur inside the city boundaries of established municipalities.9

-How to Find Court Records in NV (Nevada)
+How To Find Court Records in NV (Nevada)

 Requesters can acquire court records by contacting the secretaries (clerks) of the courts that handle their cases.
 Court records requests can be made through an online portal, in person, by email, or by letter.